 Trees and other assorted greenery can activate a space.
 They create a more relaxing and pleasant looking plaza and create a breather from the surrounding urban environment.
 Make sure to not block entryways with plants.

 Seating is an essential aspect of getting people to stay in a plaza.
 Chairs can be either stationary or movable, and flat surfaces such as steps or ledges give visitors additional seating options.
 Tables make it easier for people to eat, and give groups of people a focal point to gather around.

 Holding events, such as a concert or craft-making session gives people a specific reason to visit the plaza.

 Installations, sculptures, and fountains all add visual intrigue to the space.

-Privately owned spaces should be taken care of properly, in order to continue to be attractive, safe, and useful for pedestrians.
-The public can file complaints against specific POPS on 311 if they are being neglected.
-Well maintained POPS should be beneficial whether someone is just passing by or is intending to stay for a while.
+Privately owned spaces should be taken care of properly in order to continue to be attractive, safe, and useful for pedestrians.
+The public can file complaints against specific POPS on 311 if they notice any neglect.
+Well maintained POPS should be beneficial, whether someone is just passing by or intends to stay for a while.

 - The complete list of rules and regulations regarding public plaza designs can be found here

 - The POPS website has a visual map of recorded spaces throughout Manhattan, Brooklyn, and Queens